-movement called "Zero Waste" has emerged: its goal is to stop the tide of waste at its source.
+A movement called "Zero Waste" has emerged: its goal is to stop the tide of waste at its source.
 This means that products, packaging and materials are produced, consumed and recycled in a responsible manner.
 No waste is incinerated.
 Toxic materials do not end up in the ground, in the water or the air.
 Communities, visionary policymakers and innovative entrepreneurs are showing that it is possible to use resources efficiently, maintain a healthy environment, consume in a sustainable way, and at the same time create local jobs.

-Nearly 400 municipalities in Europe, and an increasing number of local authorities worldwide, are adopting Zero Waste strategies.
+Nearly 400 municipalities in Europe, and an increasing number of local authorities worldwide, are adopting Zero

+Waste strategies.
 These are an effort to phase out waste-not by burning or landfilling it-but by creating systems that do not generate waste in the first place.
 The fight against plastic waste begins at the source: it means eliminating single-use plastics and promoting alternative distribution and delivery systems.
 It also means building on the growing interest in a Zero Waste lifestyle.

 Capannori, in northern Tuscany, Italy, was the first town in Europe to set up a Zero Waste strategy in 2007, committing to sending zero waste for disposal by 2020.
 This municipality has developed a comprehensive approach: it aims to maximize material recovery by collecting different types of waste separately, and gives economic incentives to reduce waste at source.
 It strives to reduce residual waste in various ways.
-For example, it has opened packaging-free shops that sell locally produced items, and installed public drinking water fountains to eliminate the need for bottled water.
-It has set up a reuse centre where people can take clothes, shoes and toys that they no longer need.
-These items are then repaired and sold to people on low incomes.
-The town also subsidizes washable diapers.
-It organises Zero Waste challenges to help citizens accept these initiatives and adopt new habits.
+For example, it has opened packaging-free shops

 Zero Waste concepts are spreading across the globe.
 Some local authorities have been fighting the plastic crisis since the start of the millennium.